Oliver Millar: Early and private life

-Millar was born in Standon in Hertfordshire.
+Millar was born in Standon, Hertfordshire.
 He was the elder son of Gerald Millar, MC and his wife Ruth.
-His paternal grandmother, Beatrix ("Trixie"), was the daughter of author George du Maurier and the sister of Gerald du Maurier (himself the father of Daphne du Maurier) and Sylvia Llewelyn Davies (whose children with Arthur Llewelyn Davies were adopted by J.M.
-Barrie); she had married Charlie Millar in the 1880s.
+His paternal grandmother, Beatrix ("Trixie"), was the daughter of author George du Maurier and the sister of Gerald du Maurier (himself the father of Daphne du Maurier) and Sylvia Llewelyn Davies (whose children with Arthur Llewelyn Davies were adopted by J. M. Barrie); she had married Charlie Millar in the 1880s.

 Millar was educated at Rugby School and the Courtauld Institute of Art at the University of London, graduating with an Academic Diploma in the History of Art.
 Among his teachers at the Courtauld was its director, Anthony Blunt.
 When Blunt succeeded Kenneth Clark as Surveyor of the King's Pictures in 1945, Millar asked him for a job.
 He became an Assistant Surveyor in 1947.

 He married Delia Dawnay in 1954.
 She was the daughter of Lieutenant Colonel Cuthbert Dawnay, MC.
 They had three daughters and a son.
 His wife died in 2004.
-He died instantaneously of a heart attack whilst walking across St James's Square in London having come from an appointment at Christie's to look at a picture by Lely.
+Three years later, he died instantaneously of a heart attack whilst walking across St James's Square in London having come from an appointment at Christie's to look at a picture by Lely.